kubeshop/testkube/docs/executor-curl.md

 # cURL Commands

-TestKube is able to run cURL commands as tests.
+Testkube is able to run cURL commands as tests.
 There are 2 possibilities to validate the outputs of the cURL command:

 - By using the status returned.
 - By checking the body of the response.

 Below is an example of how to format the tests: